 3.4.4 Sample Holding Times

 Holding time is defined as the time between the collection of the sample and the start of analysis.
 For certain tests, the sample must be received at the laboratory and analyzed within a short period of time.
-For example, microbiology analysis must be started within 48 hours of sample collection.
+For example, microbiological analyses for Total Coliforms and E. coli must be started within 48 hours of sample collection.
 Consult the testing laboratory for specific holding time requirements.
 Timely test results are important for continual monitoring of drinking water.
 Therefore, holding times must not exceed 60 days even if the target analyte is known to be stable longer.

 Preservation can stabilize a sample to some extent, but may not prevent all possible reactions or changes that could compromise the sample.
 Consequently, refrigeration and delivery of samples to the laboratory immediately after collection is encouraged.
 This will help to ensure that samples are analyzed within the appropriate time frames.